httpirsh/miacd-iacd-data-pipeline/README.md

-# CO2 Data Engineering Pipeline
+# CO2 Data Engineering Pipeline with ML Clustering

-A complete data engineering pipeline for analyzing global CO2 emissions using **Kafka, Spark, PostgreSQL, and Superset** deployed on **Kubernetes**.
+A complete data engineering pipeline for analyzing global CO2 emissions with **K-means clustering** using **Kafka, Spark, PostgreSQL, and Superset** deployed on **Kubernetes**.

 ---